Introduction to Multiemployer Plans

 - retail trade and service industries

 Control of Multiemployer Plans

 Multiemployer plans are subject to many of the vesting, accrual, and minimum participation rules that apply to single-employer plans.
 However, there are differences in plan design.
-Most multiemployer plans are "unit benefit" plans that offer a specified dollar-amount benefit per month multiplied by years of credited service.
-(Some plans offer a choice of enhanced benefits to employees whose employers agree to pay higher contributions.)
+Many multiemployer plans are "unit benefit" plans that offer a specified dollar-amount benefit per month multiplied by years of credited service.
+Some plans offer a choice of enhanced benefits to employees whose employers agree to pay higher contributions.

-In addition, multiemployer plans offer portability — participants retain service if they switch employment from one sponsoring employer to another.
-Further, many plans in the same industry (e.g. trucking) offer reciprocity whereby an employee who moves from one area of the country to another can transfer credit between regional plans.
+In addition, multiemployer plans offer portability — participants retain service if they switch employment from one contributing employer to another within the same plan.
+Further, many plans in the same industry (for example, trucking) offer reciprocity whereby an employee who moves from one geographic area to another can transfer credit between plans.